mwtaylor/Cookbook/content/recipes/baked-oats/index.md

 - "**Blend batter**

-Add the egg, milk, maple syrup, oats, baking powder, and salt into a small blender.
+Add the egg, milk, maple syrup, oats, baking powder, chia seeds, and salt into a small blender.
 Add either banana or pumpkin.
 Blend until smooth."
 - "**Fill ramekin** with batter and top with chocolate chips or pecans."
-- "**Bake** for 25 minutes."
+- "**Bake** for 26 minutes.
+Cool for 2 to 3 minutes."
 ---

 Choose between using banana or canned pumpkin, and use only one of chocolate chips or pecans